What are the Best Blue Holes, Hot Springs and Waterfall Swimming Spots in Vanuatu

 Efate Ring Road, Eton, east coast of Efate.
 Approximately 1.5 km (1 mi) south of Eton village and 33 km (20.5 mi) east of Port Vila.

-Throwing a waterfall swimming hole into the mix, Mele Cascades offers plenty of opportunities for a dip among its limestone-formed waterfalls.
+Throwing a waterfall swimming hole into the mix, Mele Cascades offers plenty of opportunities for a dip among its limestone-formed cascades.

-Despite the facilities being slightly rundown, this experience offers incredible value and surprisingly few crowds, making it feel like your own private paradise in the heart of Vanuatu's jungle.
+This dual-level experience offers incredible value with surprisingly few crowds at the upper falls, making it feel like your own private paradise in the heart of Vanuatu's jungle, while the lower pools provide safe fun with proper amenities.

-For more Efate magic, check out the 20 Best Things to Do in Port Vila & Efate LINK#D015.
+For more Efate magic, check out the 20 Best Things to Do in Port Vila & Efate.

 Efate Ring Road, Mele Maat, Port Vila, Efate.
 Take the road inland to Mele Maat, rather than continuing on the Devil's Point Road.
 Approximately 12 km (7.5 mi) west of Port Vila.